MSc Data Science (Applied Urban Analytics) / Course details

 |Available as a free choice unit?||Yes|

-You will learn various methodologies involved in carrying out policy monitoring and evaluation to assess the outputs and outcomes of policy action.
+- To present various methodologies of spatial analysis used to carry out spatial policy monitoring and evaluation to assess the outputs and outcomes of policy action;

 Teaching and learning methods